Obituaries:

 Died at age 54.

-She passed away recently in Houston.
-Her husband
+She passed away in Houston.
+Her husband said that they

-said that they were married for 32 years.
-They had a private
+were married for 32 years.
+They had a private funeral.

-funeral.
-She was married to Lionell Johnson, whom she met on
+She was married to Lionell Johnson, whom she met on a

-a son.
-The son is in college now, and the two girls are adults
+and a son.
+The son is in college now, and the two girls

 Note: She was a cheerleader at Reagan. |